AriFordsham/GHCWiki/language-strict.md

 - Investigate how much implementations of lazy and strict languages need to differ.

 Examples of the first is numeric and/or array heavy code in the style of [ Repa](http://hackage.haskell.org/package/repa).
+Trac ticket: [\#8347](https://gitlab.haskell.org//ghc/ghc/issues/8347).

 Non-goals: